For the full story, including the story of our previous name, Kibotzer, check out our blog: blog.beeminder.com/beenamer.

 All of these shortcuts — carets, colons, and stones — are just that: shortcuts for entering data.
 Beeminder receives your datapoint as if you had entered the equivalent day-of-month number version.

 You can but the format we support is in flux right now so we’d rather you stick to just entering the day of the month, as in the initial example datapoint.
 Beeminder intelligently disambiguates, almost always correctly guessing the year and month you must have meant.
-In fact, we challenge you to break it!
-(But see also the next question, about importing data.)
+(If you're importing data, or have more than, say, a week's worth of data to add, see the next question about importing data.)

 Yes and yes.
+(Well, you can only import data to manual entry goals.)
 This is a big deal to us and has been available from day one.
-Go to the Data tab for your goal and look in the sidebar to the right to export your data as CSV or TSV.
-We even offer streaming export so every datapoint that Beeminder gets it will immediately make a callback to a URL of your choosing (set it in advanced settings) so you can keep a realtime mirror of your data.
+Go to the Data tab for your goal and look for the Export section toward the very bottom to export your data as CSV or TSV.
+We even offer streaming export so every datapoint that Beeminder gets it will immediately make a callback to a URL of your choosing (set it in advanced settings) so you can keep a real-time mirror of your data.
 You can also get your data as JSON via our API.

-You can paste as much data as you like into the form below your graph (see the sidebar in the Data tab for your graph for details).
+You can paste as much data as you like into the Advanced Entry form next to your graph (see the Import Data section in the Data tab below your graph for details).

 Ok, this is a rarely asked question, but it comes up, and Beeminder has a clever solution!
 (Note that this is only for Odometer goals.)
 Just enter a datapoint with a value of zero and Beeminder will take that to mean an accidental odometer reset and continue tracking your cumulative total despite the drop in your reported values.